larsks/rhel-osp-upgrade-docs/overview.md

 exception of the Nova controller and compute services.
 Rather than upgrading your existing Nova environment as part of this process, you deploy new nodes running the Havana Nova services.
-You wait for existing workloads on your Grizzly compute nodes to complete (or migrate them by hand), and when a Grizzly compute node is no longer hosting any instances you upgrade the compute service on that node.
+You wait for existing workloads on your Havana compute nodes to complete (or migrate them by hand), and when a Havana compute node is no longer hosting any instances you upgrade the compute service on that node.

 **Pros**: This minimizes interruptions to your compute service.